pac4j/pac4j/documentation/docs/authenticators/ldap.md

 ## 2) `LdapProfileService`

-The [`LdapProfileService`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/service/LdapProfileService.java) supersedes the deprecated `LdapAuthenticator` to:
+The [`LdapProfileService`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/service/LdapProfileService.java) allows you to:

-- validate a username/password on a LDAP (it can be defined for HTTP clients which deal with `UsernamePasswordCredentials`)
+- validate a username/password on a LDAP (it can be defined as the `Authenticator` for HTTP clients which deal with `UsernamePasswordCredentials`)
 - create, update or delete a user in the LDAP.

 It works with a [`LdapProfile`](https://github.com/pac4j/pac4j/blob/master/pac4j-ldap/src/main/java/org/pac4j/ldap/profile/LdapProfile.java).